Types of pain and vicious circle:

 Compared to the group that did not receive Asaigermanium, the group that received Asaigermanium was confirmed to have an analgesic effect as the count of writhing was reduced as the dose increased.
 It has also been confirmed that the combined use of the analgesic morphine and pentosidine with Asaigermanium significantly enhances the analgesic action.

-Experiment ② Analgesic effect by Tail-flick method
+Experiment ② Analgesic effect by Tail-flick test

-Group of Asaigermanium 250mg/kg administered intraperitoneally and group of Asaigermanium 250mg/kg + naloxone 2mg/kg administered subcutaneously 5 minutes prior to Tail-flick method (stimulation by applying heat rays to the tail) was used to study analgesic effect.
+Group of Asaigermanium 250mg/kg administered intraperitoneally and group of Asaigermanium 250mg/kg + naloxone 2mg/kg administered subcutaneously 5 minutes prior to Tail-flick test (stimulation by applying heat rays to the tail) was used to study analgesic effect.